 As we go through these phases of COVID-19 and their aftermath, we at IEC of Oregon are here to help our family of members manage through these rapidly shifting times.
-This page, reviewed daily, is designed to provide you information as we get it.
+This page is designed to provide you information as we get it.
 If you have any questions or concerns, or information you think could help your fellow members, please let us know.

 Even though we are working remotely, we are here full time and are committed to providing you the answers you need.
 Thanks to our Industry Partners, highlighted below, for all of their help and resources.